Vision Systems

 Introduction to Machine Vision in Semiconductor Manufacturing

-Semiconductor manufacturing refers to how integrated circuits (IC) built into modern electronic devices are made.
+Semiconductor manufacturing refers to how integrated circuits (IC) are built into modern electronic devices.
 Many modern conveniences, including computers, wouldn't have been possible without integrated circuits.

-To cut a wafer into chips or dies, equipment like dice machines are utilized.
+Equipment like dice machines is utilized to cut a wafer into chips or dies.
 Probing machines are used to test how well-functioning individual chips are before packaging.
 Grinders and edge-shaping tools are other equipment used.

 When manufacturing these chips, all the parts that make up the semiconductor must be properly assessed for factors such as alignment, defects, and traceability.
 Inspection precision is even more critical in modern and sophisticated integrated circuits.
 This is why machine vision applications in semiconductor manufacturing play a key role.